-When an IEP team considers where a child will be educated, they must ask, "What can we provide so this child can stay in the regular education classroom or activity?"
-They must consider what "supplementary aids and services"-what extra supports-will allow the child to receive an appropriate education in a regular classroom environment.
-Examples might include assistive equipment, special behavior strategies, sensory breaks, or changes in the curriculum or assignments.
+When an IEP team considers where a child will be educated, they must ask, What can we provide so this child can stay in the regular education classroom or activity?
+They must consider what "supplementary aids and services"-what extra supports-will allow the child to be placed in a regular classroom environment.
+Examples might include assistive equipment, special behavior strategies, use of a resource room, or changes in the curriculum or assignments.